 I got lucky with my support system.
 My two most prominent supporters are my mom and dad.
 They were always willing to give me what I needed and supported me in what I wanted to do.
-They were my shoulder to cry on when life seemed hopeless.
-They were always my largest cheerleaders.
+They gave me shoulder to cry on when life seemed hopeless and they were always my largest cheerleaders.
 If I wanted to try something they made it happen.
 There was one time when I was younger where they let me go to physical therapy just because I wanted to stand on one foot.

 What I find most amazing about my parents is that they didn’t expect to raise a child like me.
-They made the choice that they would stick with me and give me the best life I could live.
+They made the choice to be my support system and that they would stick with me and give me the best life I could live.
 I would not be where I am or who I am today without their support.
-I guarantee that it wasn’t always easy, but they were still there when I needed them.
+I guarantee that it was difficult at times, but they were still there when I needed them.

 No one ever chooses to have their loved one suffer a brain injury but how they want to react will make all the difference.
 It is not a comfortable situation to be in.
 My doctors were preparing my parents for me not to be able to live on my own or walk.
 I can not imagine what was going through their head.
 But they never once walked away from me.
 A support system can make or break your recovery.
 Surrounding yourself with warm and understanding people is essential.
 People who will be willing to fight for your best interest even when you can’t.